AFC Team-by-Team Backfield Breakdowns

 What will the workload split look like in 2022?
 It’s a brand new coaching staff under HC Nathaniel Hackett and OC Justin Outten, which means more possibility for change.
 It’s worth noting, though, that Hackett and Outten both spent the last 3 seasons in Green Bay, where the Packers deployed committee backfields with Aaron Jones and Jamaal Williams and then Jones and A.J.
 Dillon.

 Expect a committee attack in Denver – although we are projecting a bit more work to shift Williams’ way.
 He’s the ascending 22-year-old.
 Gordon is 29.
 And the Broncos let him hit free agency this offseason before eventually signing him about a month-and-a-half later to a 1-year, $2.5 million contract.
 By comparison, Gordon previously played on a 2-year, $16 million deal.

 Williams is also a good bet to lead the backfield in targets.
 Not only did he out-target Gordon in their 16 games together last season, but he also beat Gordon in Pro Football Focus receiving grade and yards per route run.

 This offense, of course, got a big boost with the arrival of QB Russell Wilson.
 That should mean more TD chances for the RBs.

-We're willing to take a shot on Williams' upside in Round 3 -- maybe even late Round 2 -- of fantasy drafts.
+We're willing to take a shot on Williams' upside in Round 3 of fantasy drafts -- although he often goes well inside Round 2.
 Gordon has a chance at standalone fantasy value and would likely score as a RB1 if Williams misses times.